Jorenar/blog/2023-10-05-livecd-2-rootfs-tar-gz.md

 ## Creating tarballs

-Now all that's left is just archiving the filesystems into `rootfs.tar.gz` files
+Now all that's left is just archiving the filesystems into `rootfs.tar.gz` files:

 ```
 $ cd "$TMPDIR"/debian